mattdiamond/Recorderjs/README.md

     Recorder.isRecordingSupported()

-Will return a boolean value indicating if the browser supports recording.
+Will return a truthy value indicating if the browser supports recording.